 Griffith but not General

-Howard (widely known for his showmanship, he had no problem
+Howard (who had no problem

 playing along with the stunt).